Book 4: The Time Machine

 Publisher: William Heinemann

 The Time Machine, I’m happy to report, is a great little novel.
-When I say little, I only mean that I felt it to be too short.
-It was so good I was expecting more!
+When I say little, I only mean that felt too short.
+It was so good, I was expecting more!
 And then all of a sudden, it was over!
 Darn!

 Here’s a quick rundown of the plot:

 The story is narrated by a friend/dinner guest of the Time Traveller, an English gentleman whose name we never learn.
-During dinner one evening, the Time Traveller explains to his dinner guests that he’s been successful in building a time machine.
-He gives a demonstration with a miniature version before revealing that he’s created a large version that people can use.
-He goes on to say that in one week’s time, when they all have dinner at his place again, he’ll be back from his time travels and will tell them everything that he saw.
+During dinner one evening, the Time Traveller explains to his guests that he’s built a time machine.
+He goes on to say that in one week’s time, when they all have dinner at his place again, he’ll be back from his time travels and will tell them everything he saw.

 Well, the week comes and goes and we are back at the Time Traveller’s house.
 He shows up late to his own party in quite a state!